Push sum with transmission failures: Proof of error bounds for two agents

 where the transformations $d_i^*,f_i^*$ are the ones in \eqref{eq:invar2nu}.

-We link the four possible transformations on some measure $\mu$ with the transitions of the Markov chain.
-We say that the state $s$ and the measure $\mu$ are \emph{consistent} with each other whenever
+We link the four possible transformations on some measure $\sigma$ with the transitions of the Markov chain.
+We say that the state $s$ and the measure $\sigma$ are \emph{consistent} with each other whenever

-\begin{lemma} \begin{itemize} \item[a)] Take one of the states $s$ of the Markov chain and a measure $\mu$ on $[0,1]$ that are consistent with each other.
-There is a pairing of the transitions of the Markov chain and the transformations of measures that correspond to each other, let $s^+$ be the next state of the Markov chain after a certain transition and $\mu^+$ the measure resulting from the corresponding transformation.
-Then $s^+$ is consistent with $\mu^+$. \item[b)] Let $X = x_{A_0},x_{A_1},\ldots$ be a probability distribution on the states of the Markov-chain.
-Let $\mu_{A_0},\mu_{A_1},\ldots$ be probability measures consistent with $A_0,A_1,\ldots$.
-Define
+\begin{lemma} There is a pairing of the transitions of the Markov chain and the transformations of measures that correspond to each other: Take one of the states $s$ of the Markov chain and a measure $\sigma$ on $[0,1]$ that are consistent with each other.
+Let then $s^+$ be the next state of the Markov chain after a certain transition and $\sigma^+$ the measure resulting from the corresponding transformation.
+Then $s^+$ is consistent with $\sigma^+$. \end{lemma} \begin{proof} This is an elementary but tedious exercise, we only present a list of claims to confirm.